-From the perspective of manipulating geometry through deformations, recent works propose data-driven approaches~\cite{FastDeform:TOG:2020, SIGGRAPH:NJF:2022} to predict realistic deformations and some methods focus on learning deformations over one template mesh through tuning per-vertex coordinates~\cite{3DStyleNet:ICCV:2021, DeepEmulator:CVPR:2021, UnpairedShape:Graph:2018}.
+From the perspective of geometry editing through explicit deformation, recent works propose data-driven approaches~\cite{FastDeform:TOG:2020, SIGGRAPH:NJF:2022} to predict realistic deformation and some methods focus on learning deformation over one template mesh through tuning per-vertex coordinates~\cite{3DStyleNet:ICCV:2021, DeepEmulator:CVPR:2021, UnpairedShape:Graph:2018}.
 TADA~\cite{TADA:3DV:2024} directly optimizes vertex displacements along with the SMPL-X's pose and shape parameters and achieves animatable avatars.
-However, the animatable characteristic is highly dependent on the quality of 3DMMs, and straightforward optimization of non-convex mesh structures often converges to undesirable local minima, resulting in noticeable artifacts on surface details.
+However, this characteristic is highly dependent on the quality of 3DMMs.
+Straightly optimization of non-convex mesh structures often converges to undesirable local minima, resulting in noticeable artifacts on surface details.
 TextDeformer~\cite{SIGGRAPH:TextDeformer:2023} initially integrates CLIP into a learning-based deformation pipeline to address the scarcity of 3D datasets that pair shapes with captions.
-Our work takes a step further through weighted Jacobians to optimize local semantics deformations from any template mesh regardless of shape, expression, and blend shapes of 3DMMs~\cite{3DMMs:SGP:1999}, aiming to improve the identity interpretability adhering to text specifications.
-The generated head avatar from our methods can be animated with original rigging from the source mesh, and seamlessly integrated into current rendering and animation workflows for design and artistic creations.
+Our approach extends this by employing vector fields to optimize local semantic deformations on any template mesh, independent of its shape, expression, or blendshapes~\cite{3DMMs:SGP:1999}.
+Our goal is to enhance identity expressiveness guided by text input.
+The resulting head avatars can be animated using the original rigging from the source mesh and seamlessly integrated into existing 3D design and animation workflows.